vraa/textree/README.md

   `--🗎 main.js
 </pre>

 By default, it will process the current directory.
-You can even pass a different folder.
+You can also pass a different folder.

 ```bash
 textree D:/workspace/textree